giellalt/lang-gle/tools-grammarcheckers-grammarchecker.cg3.md

 ## Gender errors in adjectives

 **RULE: msyn-adj-gender** to change Masculine adjective to Feminine if it modifies a feminine noun !!IT WORKS!!

+**RULE: msyn-adj-masc-gender** to correct Feminine adjectives to Masculine if the noun is masculine

 ## Prepositions and pronouns fused